Telstra vs Optus Mobile: plans, 5G, coverage and value

 Is Telstra better than Optus?

 While Telstra has Optus beat when it comes to coverage, the different in network speeds isn't huge.
-If you care more about how much data you have to play with each month than how fast you get it, then there's a case to be made that Optus offers better value.
+If you care more about paying less or how much data you have to play with each month than how fast you get it, then there's a case to be made that Optus offers better value.

 Is Telstra faster than Optus?